YuxuanZhao-Econ/YuxuanZhao-Econ.github.io/_pages/about.md

 ---
 ## About Me

-I am a Ph.D student in Economics at University of Minnesota, Twin Cities.
+I am an incoming Ph.D student in Economics at University of Minnesota, Twin Cities.

 Broadly speaking, my research focuses on the role of imperfect information in macroeconomic business cycles.
 I am also interested in heterogeneous agent models.
 My current work explores topics such as the signaling effects of policy news and house price dynamics.